-- According to Hunt, both John Everett Millais and Gabriel Dante Rossetti were searching through the book of engravings, they found in them, freedom from corruption, pride and disease" (Faxon, 46).
-"There was no trace of decline, no conventionality, no arrogance and whatever the imperfections, the whole spirit of the art was simple and sincere" (Lisa Tickner, Dante Gabriel Rossetti).
-These engravings are considered to be an important trigger for setting up the movement but the actual name, according to Hunt "originated when he and a fellow student Millais, were criticizing Raphael's Transfiguration and other students proclaimed that they must then be the Pre-Raphaelites".
+- According to Hunt, both John Everett Millais and Gabriel Dante Rossetti were searching through a book of engravings and found in them, 'freedom from corruption, pride and disease' (Faxon, 46).
+'There was no trace of decline, no conventionality, no arrogance and whatever the imperfections, the whole spirit of the art was simple and sincere' (Lisa Tickner, Dante Gabriel Rossetti).
+These engravings are considered to be an important trigger for setting up the movement but the actual name, according to Hunt 'originated when he and a fellow student Millais, were criticizing Raphael's Transfiguration and other students proclaimed that they must then be the Pre-Raphaelites.'
 (Lona Mosk Packer, Christina Rossetti, p.
 30). - This designation was officially accepted in September, 1848 at the Millais family house.
-The founding members include William Holman Hunt, John Everett Millais, Gabriel Dante Rossetti, James Collinson, W. M. Rossetti, F. G. Stephens, and Thomas Woolner.
-They founded the Brotherhood on the following principles: - 1.
-To have genuine ideas to express. - 2.
-To study nature attentively, so as to know how to express them. - To sympathize with what is direct and serious and heartfelt in previous art, to the exclusion of what is conventional and selfparading and learned by rote. - And most indispensable of all, to produce thoroughly good pictures and statues.
-(Andrew Graham-Dixon, A History of British Art, p.
-175) - Their thoughts were published in the year of 1850 in a magazine called The Germ.
+The founding members include William Holman Hunt, John Everett Millais, Gabriel Dante Rossetti, James Collinson, W. M. Rossetti, F. G. Stephens, and Thomas Woolner. - Carlo Lasinio's book of engravings of the fifteenth century Italian frescoes at the Campo Santo at Pisa, painted by Francesco Traini wall), Taddeo Gaddi (c.
+1300-1366), Andrea da Firenze. who painted the story of a local saint, Beato Raineri, for which he was paid on 13 October 1477,